scala/scala3/docs/_spec/05-classes-and-objects.md

 - First, the superclass constructor ´sc´ is [evaluated](#constructor-invocations).
-- Then, all base classes in the template's [linearization](#class-linearization) up to the template's superclass denoted by ´sc´ are mixin-evaluated.
-Mixin-evaluation happens in reverse order of occurrence in the linearization.
+- Then, all base classes in the template's [linearization](#class-linearization) up to the template's superclass denoted by ´sc´ are evaluated. evaluation happens in reverse order of occurrence in the linearization.
+Each evaluation occurs as follows:
+  - First, arguments to ´mt_i´ are evaluated from left to right, and set as parameters of ´mt_i´.
+  - ´mt_i´ is then mixin-evaluated.
 - Finally, the statement sequence ´\mathit{stats}\,´ is evaluated.

 ### Constructor Invocations